 What do Social Emotional IEP Goals Look Like?

-Social Emotional Learning (SEL) is valuable for all students as it develops important skills related to Communication, Cooperation, Emotion Regulation, Empathy, Impulse Control, and Social Initiation.
-While a majority of students respond well to basic SEL guidance lessons, others will benefit from the additional support of Social Emotional IEP goals written into behavioral plans.
+Social Emotional Learning (SEL) is valuable for all students, and while a majority of students respond well to Tier 1 SEL lessons, others will benefit from the additional support of Social Emotional IEP goals written into behavioral plans.

 As you develop IEP goals for social emotional learning, it’s important to remember that they must be achievable and measurable.
 When this is done well, a goal is often referred to as SMART: Specific, Measurable, Attainable, Results-oriented, and Time-bound.
 List clear expectations for what will qualify as successfully performing and achieving a specific goal and include activities that measure and demonstrate each specific objective.